 But he and I know how full of crap I am, so we just kept staring out at the stars.

-And the more we thought about, he raised a very interesting question.
-It’s a question addressing one of the core tenets of Catholics, Christians – as with Muslims, Baha’is, Cao Dais, Hindus, Confucians, Jainists, all the Chinese folk religions, Shintoists, the African and South American tribal faiths, Shamanists, Shintos, Wiccas, Sikhs… you name it.
-Almost every monotheistic or polytheistic religion for the past 10,000 years shares the common belief that there is an element of the human person that is independent of the physical body and survives the body’s death.
+And the more we thought about, he raised the big question.
+It’s the question at the heart of Catholics, Christians, Muslims, Baha’is, Cao Dais, Hindus, Confucians, Jainists, Shintoists, the African and South American tribal faiths, Shamanists, Shintos, Wiccans, Sikhs… you name it.
+Almost every monotheistic or polytheistic religion for the past 10,000 years shares the belief that there is an element of us that is independent of our bodies — and survives our death.

-If you believe that there’s an afterlife (which most people do), then where exactly are we going?
+If you believe that there’s an afterlife, then where exactly are we going?
 Assuming it’s just our souls that are going there — where are the souls actually going?

-As ambiguous as the idea of a “soul” is, it is a thing, right?
+A “soul” is a thing, right?
 It has to go somewhere.
 So where do they all go?
 Do they stay on earth?
 Are they in space?
 Are they together?

 What is the makeup of a soul?
-Does it adhere to the physical attributes of everything else in the known universe?
+Is it like everything else in the universe?
 Does it contain elementary particles?
 Atoms?
 Quarks?
-Will string theorists shed new light on souls?
+In a hundred years, what more will we know?

 Is a soul a form of energy?
-If it is a form of energy, according to Einstein’s e=mc2, if it’s energy, it has weight.
+If it is a form of energy, it has weight.
 Does it have weight?

-Or is it something that has no “worldly” qualities, containing no atomic or sub-atomic elements?
+Or is it something that has no “worldly” qualities?
 Is a soul not of this world?
 Then what world is it of?